Last updated: March 14, 2026

 The logic of the Volume Price Trend is that not all trading activity carries equal weight.
 A 5% price surge backed by heavy trading shows far more conviction than a 0.5% nudge on the same share turnover.
 To capture this, the PVT multiplies a period’s traded shares by its percentage price change, measuring a trend’s true force as a reflection of supply and demand.

-This mechanism makes the PVT an excellent tool for tracking the footprint of “smart money.”
-When price and the PVT rise together, it strongly confirms a healthy, institutionally backed trend.
-Conversely, if the price inches up while the indicator is flat or falling, it’s a red flag that the move lacks conviction and could easily fail.
+This mechanism makes the PVT an excellent tool for evaluating the underlying strength of a price move.
+When the price and the PVT rise together, it supports the validity of the uptrend and adds confidence that the move is sustainable.
+Conversely, if the price inches up while the indicator is flat or falling, it acts as an early warning that the move lacks volume-weighted conviction and could be vulnerable to a reversal.

 3. Formula and Calculation of the PVT